-Press Release: Mets Name Buck Showalter Manager
+PRESS RELEASE: METS NAME BUCK SHOWALTER MANAGER

 - News Article

-FLUSHING, N.Y., December 20, 2021 — The New York Mets today announced that they have named Buck Showalter the 24th manager in team history, agreeing to terms on a three-year contract.
+METS NAME BUCK SHOWALTER MANAGER FLUSHING, N.Y., December 20, 2021 – T he New York Mets today announced that they have named Buck Sho...

 More Recent New York Mets Articles